Zero-Tang/NoirVisor/README.md

 You may download the WDK 7.1.0 from Microsoft: https://www.microsoft.com/en-us/download/details.aspx?id=11800 <br>
 Presets for Free/Release build are available.
 Please note that the compiled binary under Free build does not come along with a digital signature.
 You might have to sign it yourself.

-## EFI Runtime Driver
+## EFI Application and Runtime Driver
+Due to different EFI firmware implementation, most modern computer firmware does not support booting an EFI Runtime Driver directly.
+Therefore, it is necessary to build a separate EFI Application.
+In this way, modern computer firmware will boot, and the application can load runtime driver into memory. <br>
-To build a EFI Runtime Driver, you should install LLVM and TianoCore EDK II.
+To build a EFI Runtime Driver and Application, you should install LLVM and TianoCore EDK II.
 To install TianoCore EDK II, you may download latest release source code and extract to path "C:\UefiDKII". <br>
 You may download LLVM from GitHub: https://github.com/llvm/llvm-project/releases <br>
 You may download EDK II from GitHub: https://github.com/tianocore/edk2/releases <br>